diya-s52/CODSOFT/README.md

 # CODSOFT
-I have completed the task 1 of web development internship with codsoft.
+completed the task 1 of web development internship with codsoft. created a basic calculator using html and css